Check Chanel Cosmetic Batch Code

 Chanel FAQ

-Chanel batch code and freshness notes
+Chanel batch code, expiry, and freshness lookup

 Before you rely on the decoded date